wp-plugins/coolclock/readme.txt

 The following parameters are available:

 - **skin** -- must be one of these: 'swissRail' (default skin), 'chunkySwiss', 'chunkySwissOnBlack', 'fancy', 'machine', 'simonbaird_com', 'classic', 'modern', 'simple', 'securephp', 'Tes2', 'Lev', 'Sand', 'Sun', 'Tor', 'Cold', 'Babosa', 'Tumb', 'Stone', 'Disc', 'watermelon' or 'mister'.
-If the Pro extension is activated, there is also 'minimal' available.
+If the Advanced extension is activated, there is also 'minimal' available.
 Please note that these names are _case sensitive_.
 - **radius** -- a number to define the clock radius.
 Do not add 'px' or any other measure descriptor.
 - **noseconds** -- set to true (or 1) to hide the second hand
 - **gmtoffset** -- a number to define a timezone relative the Greenwhich Mean Time.
 Do not set this parameter to default to local time.